LimePoint/opschain/docs/reference/cli.md

 - the `.opschainrc` configuration will need to be modified to update the `apiBaseUrl` (likely to `http://localhost:3000/`, assuming a local OpsChain install and the default 3000 port)
 - the native binaries are currently a release preview and offer support for the latest version of the respective OS on a best effort basis (older versions of the respective OS may work)
 - unlike the OpsChain CLI container, you will need to manually update the native binary whenever you upgrade your OpsChain installation

+_Note: On macOS you may need to trust the OpsChain CLI binary as it is not currently signed.
+See [the Apple documentation](https://support.apple.com/en-au/guide/mac-help/mh40616/mac) for details._

 ## OpsChain CLI configuration